2014/15 Board Members

 EDUCATION COMMITTEE CHAIRMAN

 Dr. James B. Smith retired in 2003 after 35 years as a high level executive for Allstate Insurance Company.
 Although Dr. Smith had a BS in Business Administration, an MBA in Business Administration with emphasis in Management/ Leadership, and a PhD in Business Administration with an emphasis in Leadership and Corporate Strategic planning, upon retiring he returned to graduate school (Antioch University) and obtained his K-8 Teaching credentials.
-Dr. Smith has been a substitute elementary school teacher for the Auburn School District, a hearing officer for the district and a professional development consultant for the Auburn School district’s teachers in the areas of diversity, multicultural education, cultural competency, and children at-risk, as well as being a member of the district’s diversity committee.
-He was an education consultant to the district’s School Improvement Team during the development of the district’s three year school improvement plan.
-His consulting work is completed through his company, Diverse Education Evolution.
-He was recognized by the Auburn School Board for three years in a row as one of the premier guest teachers of the year and one of the district’s 2007 “Gold Star Volunteers”.
+Dr. Smith has been a substitute elementary school teacher for the Auburn School District, a hearing officer for the district and a professional development consultant for the Auburn School district’s teachers in the areas of diversity, multicultural education, cultural competency, and children at-risk and an education consultant.

 PRESIDENT EMERITUS AND FOUNDER